 If a dog is unable to eat with regurgitating, a feeding tube may be required until the dog is stabilized.
 In cases where a thymoma, or chest tumor, is found, dogs will likely need surgery.

 Vets may use anticholinesterase drugs to suppress antibodies in the immune system that are attacking the muscle receptors, which can improve muscle strength and allow the muscles to function properly.
-Anti-acetylcholinesterase medications may then be prescribed for the rest of the dog’s life.
+After that, a veterinarian may prescribe anti-acetylcholinesterase medications for the rest of the dog’s life.

 After recovery, food and water bowls should be elevated and a dog’s head should stay elevated for ten to fifteen minutes after eating.
 This will reduce the regurgitation and risk of aspiration pneumonia.
 Your vet may prescribe steroids or other immune system suppressants for ongoing treatment.

 Has your dog ever suffered from myasthenia gravis?
 What treatment did your vet recommend?
 Let us know in the comments below!